meqif/redshell/README.markdown

 To build it, you need SCons and Python installed.
 Just run `scons` and you're done!
 There are no other dependencies.

+Redshell also comes with a Makefile.
+As there aren't any dependencies, a configure script seemed unnecessary.
+To compile just run `make`.

+There's still no install option in either method, sorry.

 Bugs
 ----